Sandip2110/andersen/README.md

 2. Tried to keep components as generic as possible as per the provided information.
 3. Didn't use any global state management system, as it was not required for this project.
 4. I have focused more on how to structure a project, good practices, typescript, logic.
-5. Added few sample test cases inside `layout`.
+5. Added few sample test cases inside `layout` and `components/carousel` .
 Tese test cases are regarding the logo of header.

 ### With time what could be improved as a full fledge project
 1. Definitely the UI & UX.
 The given screenshot and provided images do not much.